InnovationForge/CodeCruise/README.md

 # CodeCruise
 This repository gonna be a platform for exploring JavaSE concepts through mini coding challenges.
-It could include a variety of Java coding exercises and puzzles designed to teach Java concepts in a fun and engaging way.
+It could include a variety of Java coding exercises and puzzles designed to learn Java concepts in a fun and engaging way.
 The name "CodeCruise" suggests the idea of embarking on a journey of learning through coding challenges, while also hinting at the idea of exploration and adventure.
 This can be an innovative and exciting way to learn Java and create a supportive community for people interested in coding.

 The `CodeCruise` project demonstrates
 * Java SE 17 Developer Exam Number: 1Z0-829